 * Click here for rating key

 Customshop Restaurant Review: Before it was trendy to do so, Charlotte native chef Trey Wilson has been serving a seasonally changing menu featuring produce and proteins from local farms.
-Wilson describes his Elizabeth restaurant as a “modern Roman trattoria.”
+Wilson describes his Elizabeth-area restaurant as a “modern Roman trattoria.”
 Seafood options are fresh weekly, sourced from a local fisherman, and pastas are made in house.
 Select one of the several options from the cold/raw menu to start: we suggest the yellowfin tuna crudo.
 For a more substantial entrée, go for the black linguine, complete with octopus, chorizo, mint and jalapeño.
-Small plates range from simple snacks like olives to cider-braised pork belly and an Ecuadorian-style wild shrimp ceviche.
+Small plates range from simple snacks such as olives to a cider-braised pork belly and venison croquette.
 We give high marks to the grilled barbecue octopus served with fingerling potato salad, lemon jam and Calabrian pepper aïoli.
-For a main, go for the smoked crispy duck breast or Heritage Farms (from Seven Springs, N.C.) pork chop.
-And don’t miss the bread pudding complemented by caramel ice cream for a final touch.
+For a main, go for the crispy duck breast, served with duck crackling sausage and stewed mushrooms.
+You won’t want to miss the bread pudding complemented by caramel ice cream for a final touch.
+The wine list reflects the fact that a number of fine importers call Charlotte home.
+As a result, it's replete with unusual choices, including many by the glass from a variety of wine-producing regions.
+Many cost less than $50 a bottle.
 An antique charcuterie slicer and candlelight make the romantic setting appropriate for special occasions or date nights.
-The wine list reflects the fact that a number of fine importers call Charlotte home.
-Although sections that promise a rosé don't actually list one, there are numerous unusual choices, including many by the glass from a variety of wine-producing regions.